taylorgrant/scrapper/tiktok/README.md

 #### Output

-When run, the data looks like this:
+When run, the data looks like the below.
+URLs aren’t showing up in this table, but they’re included as well.

 <table>
 <thead>